Cooble/ChristmasAdventureGame/README.md

 Just simple Java Adventure Game.
 Using Slick2D graphics engine.

-Everything is working and ready to be extended, commented, and maybe to add even a brand new episode.
+Everything is working and ready to be extended, commented, and maybe to add even a brand new episodes.

 # Current Episodes: